 The last will and testament cannot make a gift of any assets that are owned by the trust.
 The property owned by the living trust automatically goes to the beneficiaries and is managed by the trustee.
 If you want to leave the asset to someone else or change the terms, it must be done by an amendment to the trust, not the will.

-7. Conditions placed on Gifts in your Last Will and Testament
+- Conditions Placed on Gifts in your Last Will and Testament

 Some people want to put conditions on gifts, and that can be okay, but one must be careful.
 Putting conditions such as “to Mary, so long as she marries a (insert religion) man” or “to Mary, so long as she divorces her bum husband” are not allowable and the will may be held invalid.
 Conditions such as “to Mary, so long as she finishes college” are okay.

 If you are going to take the time to create a last will and testament, make sure that your time has not been wasted.
-Speak to an estate planning attorney who will ensure that the will is drafted properly and will be upheld in court.
+Speak to an estate planning attorney who will ensure that the will is drafted properly and will be upheld in court during probate proceedings.